Ruth Stricker Dayton Campus Center, 236

 - Help determine which office, person, or campus resource a student should work with to get questions answered and/or resolve issues.

 DeWitt Wallace Library - The library help desk is here to help you find every conceivable library resource, and they are glad to help you.
 Get there early, stay late.
 Study rooms fill up early.
-More information can be found here.

 The MAX Center - The Macalester Academic Excellence Center (MAX Center) offers free group and individual assistance to anyone in: